 Provide special consideration to patients who are at an increased risk for falls due to impaired cognition or vision or to decreased strength or balance.

 The assessment of flooring includes its type and condition.
-The therapist must consider how well the patient can negotiate through the home and if he or she uses a walker, cane, or wheelchair.
+The therapist must consider how well the patient can negotiate through the home and if the patient uses a walker, cane, or wheelchair.
 Additionally, determining if the patient’s home has sufficient lighting for safe movement through the home and for tasks such as reading or food preparation is an important component of the assessment.
 The therapist must take into consideration any visual deficits the patient has that will have implications for home modification recommendations.

 Take note of preexisting conditions such as visual or hearing impairment, neuromuscular dysfunction, fatigue or reduced energy, or postural hypotension.